 4.1.1 Critical Path Method: The critical path method is used to derive the critical activities -that is, activities that cannot be delayed without delaying the end date of the program.
 The amount of time an activity can slip before the program's end date is affected is known as "total float."
 Additionally, the critical path method for planning and executing complex, interdependent projects that identifies the Critical Path to each Key Event and Milestone using automated Network Analysis Tools.
 Unless the IPS represents the entire scope of effort and the effort is correctly sequenced through network logic, the scheduling software will report an incorrect or invalid critical path.
-That is, the critical path, management cannot focus on the activities that will be detrimental to the program's key milestones and finish date if they slip.
+That is, the critical path will not represent the activities affecting the program fin¬ish date.
+With no accurate critical path, management cannot focus on the activities that will be detrimental to the program's key milestones and finish date if they slip.

 4.1.2 Stage Testing: Conducted by using stages of testing for the progressive validation of the proper installation and performance of equipment and systems.
-Test Stages are identified in 009-67 of NAVSEA Standard Items.
+Test Stages are identified in 009-067 of NAVSEA Standard Items.